BHelpful/MomentMeal/DOCS/HOW_TOs/HOW_TO_get_started.md

 To get started, you need to have the following programs installed:

 - [Docker](https://docs.docker.com/get-docker/) - In order to more easily setup the environment.
+- Make.
+You can install it using [Chocolatey](https://chocolatey.org/install) `choco install make` - To use the `make` command.
-- [Node](https://nodejs.org/en/download/) - To run the application.
+- [Node](https://nodejs.org/en/download/) v.
+16.10.0 or above - To run the application.

 ## Installation